peteroupc/html3dutil/doc/tutorial-overview.md

   * <dfn>`shape.setPosition(x, y, z)`</dfn>
   <br>Sets the shape&#39;s position to the given coordinates.
   * <dfn>`shape.setScale(x, y, z)`</dfn>
-  <br>Sets the shape&#39;s scaling along the x, y, and z axes.
+  <br>Sets the shape&#39;s scaling along the x-, y-, and z-axes.
 Examples: (1, 1, 1) means no scaling, (2, 1, 1) means a doubled width, (1, 1, 0.5) means a halved depth.
   * <dfn>`shape.getTransform().setRotation(angle, x, y, z)`</dfn>
   <br>Sets the shape&#39;s rotation given an angle in degrees, and an axis of rotation (the x, y, and z parameters).
-Example: (40, 1, 0, 0) means a 40-degree rotation around the X axis (x is 1 in the axis of rotation).
+Example: (40, 1, 0, 0) means a 40-degree rotation around the x-axis (x is 1 in the axis of rotation).
   * <dfn>`shape.copy()`</dfn>
   <br>Creates a copy of this shape.